Reconstruction of Epsilon-Machines in Predictive Frameworks and Decisional States: Estimating the decisional states from data

 Finally, the kernel width $h$ can be chosen according to a variety of estimators from the data \cite{DuongThesis}.
 In practice it has been observed that results ultimately depends on the final task for which the algorithm is applied to. $h$ is then considered as a free parameter, which can be determined for example by cross-validation or by using a genetic algorithm.
-This gave the best results for classification tasks based on the decisional complexity feature (unpublished author work in progress \footnote{Note to the editor: the corresponding preprint will probably be linked by reference in the final version of this article. }).
+This gave the best results for classification tasks based on the decisional complexity feature (ex: classification of EEG time series \cite{eegdstates}).
 An hypothesis is that while the kernel width $h$ found this way does not realise an a priori form of optima (like the AMISE \cite{DuongThesis}), it realises an a posteriori ideal compromise between bias and variance in the estimated density for the particular task the algorithm is applied to.
 This is similar to the approach in \cite{Seismic_CSSR_GA} except that we have reduced the meta-parameter search to $h$ and got rid of the histogram boundaries by using a KDE.

 The default implementation proposes a reasonable choice based on the average distance between nearest data points, from which the aforementioned cross-validation and search techniques can build on.